Skip to main content

 For more information about CAH reimbursement and payment benefits, see the Medicare Learning Network: Information for Critical Access Hospitals booklet from CMS, the Small Rural Hospital and Clinic Finance 101 manual from the Technical Assistance and Services Center (TASC), or Medicare Payment Basics: Critical Access Hospitals Payment System from the Medicare Payment Advisory Commission (MedPAC).

 Critical Access Hospital (CAH) status does not guarantee a better financial situation.
 Some hospitals will find the cost-based reimbursement advantageous, and some will not.
 Each hospital must perform its own financial analysis to determine if being a Prospective Payment System (PPS) hospital or a CAH would result in a better financial return.
 For financially distressed hospitals, even if CAH status leads to increased reimbursement, it may not put the hospital in the black.
+For example, a June 2024 analysis from the North Carolina Rural Health Research Program shows that the total margin for rural CAHs in 2022-2023 ranged from -20.5% to 28.0%.
 In fact, some hospitals have closed even after converting to CAH status.
 The Flex Monitoring Team releases an annual CAH Financial Indicators Report that can be helpful in understanding financial performance of CAHs.

 CAH status should be considered or maintained only if it is appropriate for the community need and hospital service area.
 In particular, consideration should be given to the bed limit for CAHs and potential service lines and whether they are sufficient to meet community need.

 CAH status does not necessarily mean fewer services are offered compared to other facilities.
 Services offered by a CAH should be aimed to meet the community's unique needs.
 Therefore, the number and type of services offered in one community may be different than in another community.
-A CAH can utilize a Community Health Needs Assessment (CHNA) to guide its review of current and future services needs.
+A CAH can utilize a Community Health Needs Assessment (CHNA) to guide its review of current and future needs for services.

-For information about payment methods, eligibility criteria, and financial performance, see Medicare Payment for Rural or Geographically Isolated Hospitals and 2016-18 Profitability of Urban and Rural Hospitals by Medicare Payment Classification, which compare the following designations:
+For information about payment methods, eligibility criteria, and financial performance, see Medicare Payment for Rural or Geographically Isolated Hospitals and 2018‐23 Profitability of Rural and Urban Hospitals by Medicare Payment Designation, which compare the following designations:

 • Critical Access Hospital (CAH)